RIKEN-RCCS/spark-k/examples/README.md

 "spark-perf-build.py" is a modified copy of "lib/sparkperf/main.py".
 All but build related routines are deleted.

+The examples here uses a modified configuration file.
+Additionally, check the difference "spark-perf-config.basic.py".

+    $ diff -u spark-perf-master/config/config.template.py ./spark-perf-config.basic.py

 All tests are disabled in "spark-perf-config.basic.py".
-Enable needed ones.
+It needs to enable ones.

 * RUN_SPARK_TESTS = True/False
 * RUN_PYSPARK_TESTS = True/False